 I was also excited about The Long Call because Cleeves is known for the strong sense of place in her work and this is set in North Devon, where I grew up.

-Then the body of a man is discovered on the estuary, close to Michael’s home.
+Then the body of a man is discovered on the estuary, close to Matthew’s home.
 He has been stabbed and has no identification on him.
-As Michael pursues the investigation he finds the case has links to both his own past and his husband’s work at the Woodyard, an arts and community centre.
+As Matthew pursues the investigation he finds the case has links to both his own past and his husband’s work at the Woodyard, an arts and community centre.
 The victim was a chef there.
 Then a young woman with Down’s Syndrome who also attended the Woodyard and was friendly with the victim disappears.

 It’s a great set-up and the novel contains all of the classic ingredients of a Cleeves novel, but somehow they don’t gel.
 The writing is heavy on exposition and big chunks of back story, often introduced without context.
 The worst instance is close to the end at what should be a very tense and dramatic moment when one police officer bizarrely decides it’s a good time to discuss his relationship with his father and how it has informed his character and career choices.
 This from a man who has previously shown no signs of introspection.

 The novel feels oddly out of time.
-Apart from the occasional mention of a mobile phone, and the fact that Michael is married to a man, it could have been set at any time in the last four decades.
+Apart from the occasional mention of a mobile phone, and the fact that Matthew is married to a man, it could have been set at any time in the last four decades.
 It’s like when you flick through the channels and find yourself looking at an old detective series on Yesterday, where everyone has brown patterned wallpaper and their heads stretched wide to fit the screen.